 Each entry in the permission groups table displays summary details for the permission group.

 To view full details for a vTM user authentication permission group, click the arrow on the left side of the permission group's entry.

-FIGURE 266 The Permission Groups Page: vTM Permission Group
+FIGURE 267 The Permission Groups Page: vTM Permission Groups up -- ----